 Vue.js based Desktop UI Library

 While Element is a desktop UI library based on Vue 2.0, we think it is relavant to be mentioned in this article.
 It offers many components suitable for writing a desktop web application.
 They are from the same team which offers Mint UI (covered earlier in this post).
 Element is a good choice if you are building Vue.js based app using Electron.

 Hybrid or Native App

 If you are still deciding whether to build a native app or a hybrid app, then there is a nice infographic which can help you choose between different app development models.
-If you do decide to go with the hybrid app approach using Cordova or Phonegap along with Vue.js then take a look at this tutorial on Coligo for a good starting point.
+If you do decide to go with the hybrid app approach using Cordova, Phonegap or Capacitor along with Vue.js then take a look at this tutorial for a good starting point.